 Far below the Oratory Terrace, on the south side, extensive quarrying was identified over a considerable area and platforms that had been created by the monks to store quarried stone were uncovered.
-The remains of a small raised platform were also uncovered at the base of the retaining wall.
-This platform was probably constructed by the monks to allow stone for the terrace and its structures to be winched up from below.
+The remains of a small, raised platform were also uncovered at the base of the retaining wall.
+This platform was probably constructed by the monks to allow stone to be winched up from below in order to build the terrace and its structures.